hablapps/blog/_posts/2024-04-10-Contributing-to-PyKX.md

 However, that's not the topic of today's blog post.
 As we have already established, PyKX is the perfect gateway into open source development for those with knowledge of both Python and q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this library.

 PyKX is composed of several different modules, but today we will focus on the pandas API since it's the module we have been contributing to up until this point.
 This API aims to be a drop-in replacement for pandas syntax, making migrations as trouble-free as possible.
-Take a look at this example:
+Consider the following example, assuming `df` represents a Pandas DataFrame:

 ```python
 > df